 needles: Various sizes of both machine and hand sewing needles should be part of your basic supplies.
 Refer to your machine's manual for a list of needles that work best for your machine or refer to Needle & Thread Chart

-bent handled shears: Purchase good quality sewing shears.
-Bent handle shears allow the fabric to lie flat on the surface while it is being cut.
+bent (or slant) handled shears: Purchase good quality sewing shears.
+Bent handle shears are a type of dressmaker shears that allow the fabric to lie flat on the surface while it is being cut.
 This provides a more accurate cut.
 The handles are up off the surface, out of the way, which allows the fabric to lie closer to the surface.

 sewing shears: Keep comfort in mind.
 General sewing shears are used for basic cutting.
 I have my favorite pair always handy.
 It has a spring action handle, which saves my hands.
 I use these for most of my cutting.

 snippers or precision cutter: For those tiny, precision cuts, a large pair of shears will not do.
 My little snippers have small, very sharp blades.
 These will make very small, precise cuts.
 I use them almost as much as my regular sewing shears.
 They are also wonderful for cutting thread.
 I can cut very close to the fabric.
 See photo in first paragraph.

 tracing paper & wheel: If you sew clothing, you will most likely need these items.
 They easily transfer lines and marks used for precision stitching (such as when making darts) from the pattern to the fabric.

 seam ripper: OK, we all make mistakes.
 A seam ripper cuts through the smallest of stitches, making "mistakes" much more easy to remove.
 A seam ripper is also used to cut open a buttonhole after the outline has been sewn.
 A good ripper has a ball on the smaller point, which protects the fabric.
 The longer point is sharp.
 The entire inner curve is sharp, allowing the ripper to slice through the stitches.